jhonattan-santos/learning-react/tranning-react/ex/README.md

-# Component with controlled and without control
+# Controlled and uncontroled component